huynhbrandon/video_sync/README.md

 Watch a video with someone miles away in real time!

+#Disclaimer
+As of right now, only one room is available for this app so if users have already occupied the space to watch videos, you will have to wait.
+Working on implementing more rooms.

 How to use:
 1. Send the url of the app to someone (or open multiple browsers and enter the url!).